 After Exiting our Office

-- Carefully remove your mask and remember to avoid touching your face until you can wash your hands or use hand sanitizer.
+- Carefully remove your mask if you wore one and remember to avoid touching your face until you can wash your hands or use hand sanitizer.

 - When you arrive home, wash your hands for at least 20 seconds or more as an additional precaution.